dribnet/purvs/README.md

 ## PS2 MDDN 242 2019

-Making sure pushin works.

-(Replace this README with information about your alphabet.
-This is an example.)

-Each of my letters is composed with two circles.
-The size and position of the first circle is fixed, but the location and size of the second circle is controlled by three parameters.
+Each of my letters is composed with two lines and 2 small rectangles.
+The position and length of the lines and the position of the rectangles are contolled by the 12 parameters below.

-The three parameters per letter:
+The 12 parameters per letter:

-  * `size` : radius of the second circle
-  * `offsetx` : x offset of the second circle relative to the first one
-  * `offsety` : y offset of the second circle relative to the first one
+  "lineX" - x and y coordinate for first point of the first line "lineY" - " "
+  "lineXX" - x and y coordinate for second point of the first line "lineYY" - " "

+  "lineX2" - x and y coordinate for first point of the second line "lineY2" - " "
+  "lineXX2" - x and y coordinate for second point of the second line "lineYY2"

+  "offsetx" - x and y coordinate for first small rect "offsety" - " "

+  "offsetx2" - x and y coordinate for second small rect "offsety2" - " "